Chant: Chant as a spiritual practice

-Some examples include chant in African, Hawaiian, Native American, Assyrian and Australian Aboriginal cultures, Gregorian chant, Vedic chant, Quran reading, Islamic Dhikr, Baháʼí chants, various Buddhist chants, various mantras, Jewish cantillation, Epicurean repetition of the Kyriai Doxai, and the chanting of psalms and prayers especially in Roman Catholic (see Gregorian chant or Taizé Community), Eastern Orthodox (see Byzantine chant or Znamenny chant, for examples), Lutheran, and Anglican churches (see Anglican Chant).
+Some examples include chant in African, Hawaiian (mele), Native American, Assyrian and Australian Aboriginal cultures, Gregorian chant, Vedic chant, Quran reading, Islamic Dhikr, Baháʼí chants, various Buddhist chants, various mantras, Jewish cantillation, Epicurean repetition of the Kyriai Doxai, and the chanting of psalms and prayers especially in Roman Catholic (see Gregorian chant or Taizé Community), Eastern Orthodox (see Byzantine chant or Znamenny chant, for examples), Lutheran, and Anglican churches (see Anglican Chant).

 Historical or mythological examples include chant in Germanic paganism.

 Chant practices vary.
 In the Theravada tradition, chanting is usually done in Pali, and mainly from Pāli Canon.
 Tibetan Buddhist chant involves throat singing, where multiple pitches are produced by each performer.
 The concept of chanting mantras is of particular significance in many Hindu traditions and other closely related Indian religions.
 India's bhakti devotional tradition centers on kirtan, which has a following in many countries and traditions such as Ananda Marga.
 The Hare Krishna movement is based especially on the chanting of Sanskrit Names of God in the Vaishnava tradition and is sung from the Dan tien (or lower abdomen)—the locus of power in Eastern traditions.